 Fortnite season 9 trailer

-New season day has arrived, and that means we’ve got a brand new Fortnite season 9 trailer to chew over.
-Based on the footage, we can see that this season does have a futuristic theme, and plenty of locations have had a sci-fi spruce up.
-Also interesting from the new Battle Pass overview is the new ‘Fortbytes’, collectible items that go some way to explaining the wider story of this ninth season.
+Based on the Fortnite season 9 trailer footage, we could see that this season has a futuristic theme, and plenty of locations had a sci-fi spruce up.
+The new Battle Pass overview also detailed the ‘Fortbytes’ collectible items that defined that season.

-The image certainly suggested that the Fortnite season 9 theme will be something futuristic, which turned out to be true.
-Not only is the character’s garb somewhat sci-fi-like, the tweet’s caption is “The Future is Unknown”.
+The image in this tweet suggested that the Fortnite season 9 theme would be something futuristic long before its release.
+Not only is the character’s garb somewhat sci-fi-like, but the tweet’s caption was “The Future is Unknown”.

 Fortnite season 9 teasers

-Season 9 teasers landed in the usual time frame (3pm BST) in the days leading up to new season day.
-The sci-fi theme seems to be continued in the second tease above.
+Season 9 teasers landed in the usual time frame (10am EST) in the days leading up to the new season day.
+The sci-fi theme continued in the second tease.

-The third and final teaser now completes the word, ‘NEO’, and, once again, we’re encouraged to think about the future of Fortnite.
+The third and final teaser now completes the word ‘NEO’, and, once again, we were encouraged to think about the future of Fortnite, perhaps foreshadowing the coming of Chapter 2.
 The tweet also specifically mentions Tilted Towers, now destroyed after the volcano erupted as part of the Unvaulting event.
-However, considering ‘Neo’ means new, we’re either getting a brand new Blade Runner-esque version of Tilted, or there’s going to be a huge crossover with The Matrix film franchise.
-Either way, we’re excited.

 Fortnite season 9 Battle Pass

-In life we can be certain of three things: death, taxes, and a new Battle Pass with each new Fortnite season.
-As ever, we’re expecting 100 tiers to progress through and loot to unlock as you do.
-You’ll get plenty more new cosmetics to add to your already-bulging collection if you buy the Battle Pass all over again, which we assume will again cost 950 Fortnite V-Bucks.
-Unless there are any drastic changes to the tried-and-tested Fortnite formula, you can play for free as long as you like, but your wardrobe will be lacking some choice additions.
+In life, we can be certain of three things: death, taxes, and a new Battle Pass with each new Fortnite season.
+As ever, we expected 100 tiers to progress through.
+Plenty more new cosmetics were available to add to your already-bulging collection if you bought the Battle Pass all over again, which once again cost 950 Fortnite V-Bucks.

 That said, you could get a free Fortnite Battle Pass at the end of last season by completing special Overtime challenges.
 These missions kept us going between the final weekly challenges of season 7 and this current season commencing.
-At the time this was seen as an attempt for Epic to combat the rising tide that is Apex Legends.
-However, since many players of Respawn’s multiplayer game were disappointed by the Apex Legends Battle Pass, it might not pose the threat to Fortnite’s throne that it once did.
-Either way, we can’t be sure that Epic will repeat this gambit.
-Also, according to dataminer @Guille_GAG, players might be able gift each other Battle Passes as part of Fortnite season 9.
+At the time, this was seen as an attempt for Epic to combat the rising tide that is Apex Legends.
+Either way, we can’t be sure if Epic will ever repeat this gambit.
+Also, according to dataminer @Guille_GAG, players might be able to gift each other Battle Passes, which was confirmed upon release.

 Fortnite season 9 map changes and theories

-Thanks to the various season 9 trailers that have dropped, and the Fortnite season 9 patch notes, we know that Tilted Towers and Retail Row will return following near total destruction following the Unvaulting event (which you can read more about below), but they are set to return as futuristic cityscapes.
-Following a cyberpunk-y refresh, now we have Neo Tilited and Mega Mall.
-You’ll find them in the same place as the old ones were before, but now they come packing airvents, bounce pads and slipstreams.
+Thanks to the various season 9 trailers that dropped and the Fortnite season 9 patch notes, we knew heading in that fan-favorite locations, Tilted Towers and Retail Row, returned following their near-total destruction after the Unvaulting event.
+Following their cyberpunk refresh, we actually got both Neo Tilted and Mega Mall.
+They were found in the same place as the old ones were before, but now they come packing air vents, bounce pads, and slipstreams.

-If you need reminding about all the exciting stuff that kicked off before this new season, here’s a quick summary.
+If you need reminding about all the exciting stuff that kicked off before season 9, here’s a quick summary.
 It all started with the various Fortnite dig sites that appeared across the map, but especially interesting was the Fortnite Loot Lake vault.
-Then mysterious runes started moving towards five different slots.
+Then, mysterious runes started moving towards five different slots.

 When the site opened, the Unvaulting event allowed players to vote on which vaulted weapons – like the Drum Gun and Tactical SMG – they wanted to see return to the game.
 However, something certainly doesn’t look like it’s coming back.
 Following the Fortnite volcano eruption, old Tilted Towers was decimated by lava.
 The entire world was covered in smog-filled blackness as molten rocks were launched in all directions, smashing into Polar Peak and Retail Row.
-Much has changed ahead of the new Fortnite season 9 map already, but expect plenty more soon.
+Much changed ahead of the Fortnite season 9 map, and more changes would come later in the seasons ahead.